jackjohnson-sd/wwmdd/README.md

 Please Read

+Aug 09   -- 10 errors from 1200 games. most seem OT exit issues
+            see .wwmdd/errors.txt
+            stoped getting files twice for ALL type requests implemented OKCvGSW type teams -> OKC and GSW play in the game summer league does not work.
+            grep and line count examples in snippet_helpers.txt and months.sh

 Aug 08   -- ALL as team selector, 3 52/53 errors in 1015 - 1231
 Aug-07   -- LAL 0229, BOS 0110, MIA 0223,
             POR 0302 0129